 Clearly there are bazillions of films that give you people you can engage with in 120 minutes or less.
 Events don’t need to be part of an epic saga to matter.
 Even removing this from the Star Wars connections though I didn’t feel that they did enough to connect me with everything.
 Characterisations are sketched pretty thinly and deaths that are presumably supposed to be upsetting have no resonance.
 The only times I really enjoyed the film were the few occasions it did actually tie in to parts of the story we know.
 Personally I think it needed more of this but that only shows that it needed to piggy back on Episode IV to justify its existence.
 Maybe they were consciously trying to do this as little as possible but they didn’t give me enough else.

-Actually there was one bit that annoyed me.
-If Han can actually speak, not just understand but speak, Wookie then why didn’t he ever do this in any of the other movies.
+Also, if Han can actually speak, not just understand but speak, Wookie then why didn’t he ever do this in any of the other movies?
 I’ll tell you why, because it sounds stupid. that’s why.

-Solo: A Star Wars Story is not Bantha Fodder but I do think it is the first of these films that primarily exists to milk the cash cow so in that respect it might be a scruffy looking nerf herder.
+Solo: A Star Wars Story is not Bantha Fodder but I do think it is the first of these films that primarily exists to milk the cash cow so it is a bit of a scruffy looking nerf herder.